NoridelHerron/MEM_STAGE/README.md

 - I confirmed that memory only performs reads when mem_read_in = '1' and writes when mem_write_in = '1', with no conflicts between them.
 - I intentionally added bugs (like reading and writing at the same time) to see how errors show up in the waveform.
 - I made sure that the testbench never reads and writes to memory at the same time during normal operation.
-- I'm learning how to decide which signals should be passed to the next stage and which ones can be dropped, which helped me clean up my earlier pipeline stages.

----

 ## ▶️ How to Run